Shopify/hydrogen-v1/docs/contributing.md

 Hydrogen versions are determined exclusively by [changesets](https://github.com/changesets/changesets).
 When new changesets are merged into `main`, a new PR will be automatically created containing the proposed version.

-This PR can remain open and will be continously updated by the changesets bot until you are ready to merge.
+This PR can stay open and will be continously updated by the changesets bot until you are ready to merge.

 When you are ready to release a new version of Hydrogen, merge the PR created by the changesets bot.
 This will convert all changesets into appropriate `CHANGELOG` files, add Git tags, and create GitHub releases for each package contained in the release.